project-lighter/lighter/docs/basics/quickstart.md

 5. Postprocessing functions can be defined for various stages, such as batch processing, criterion evaluation, metrics calculation, and logging.
 These functions enable data modification at different points in the workflow, enhancing flexibility and control.

-For more information about each of the LighterSystem components and how to override them, see [here](./config.md).
+For more information about each of the System components and how to override them, see [here](./config.md).

 ## Running this experiment with Lighter
-To run an experiment with Lighter, combine the Trainer and LighterSystem configurations into a single YAML file and execute the following command in your terminal:
+To run an experiment with Lighter, combine the Trainer and System configurations into a single YAML file and execute the following command in your terminal:

 === "cifar10.yaml"
     ```yaml